 The strategic governance process has also enabled Enfield to integrate the results of other analyses covering water systems, wastewater system and options for a potential new municipal complex into their planning.
 Dialogue with voters helps local officials set priorities, identify areas of strength and needed improvement, and ultimately ensure that municipal services are effectively meeting the needs of Enfield residents.
 The 2019 planning and budgeting process served as the first year of a multi-year planning window.

 The strategic governance process enabled Enfield's municipal government to articulate a clear rationale for all of their resident-oriented plans and the investments related to achieving them.
 As a result, at the March 2019 annual town meeting, voters approved all articles proposed by the Select Board (which were also supported by the Budget Committee) including a strategic decision to shift the Fire Department from the Fire Ward system to report to the Town Manager under municipal government.
-This will enable Fire and Ambulance to better interoperate, recruit and cross-train volunteers, and likely merge in the coming year.
+This has enabled Fire and Ambulance to better interoperate, recruit and cross-train volunteers, and likely merge.

 “This has been an excellent exercise for us all to go through, with all departments and major committees being involved.
 It is encouraging us to ‘think outside the box’, see several common areas of concern, and identify issues that need further study.”